Agent-Diamonds/BetterGovernors/README.md

 Follow these steps to install the **BetterGovernors** mod:

 1. **Download the Mod**:
-    - Download the latest version of **BetterGovernors** from the releases section.
+    - Download the latest version of **BetterGovernors.zip** from the releases section.

 2. **Locating the Modules Folder**:
     - Navigate to your Bannerlord installation directory.
 Typically, this can be found at `C:\Program Files (x86)\Steam\steamapps\common\Mount & Blade II Bannerlord`.